np-guard/vpc-network-config-analyzer/README.md

   -resource-group string
         Resource group id or name from which to collect resources -src string
-        Source endpoint for explanation; can be specified as a VSI name/CRN or an internal/external IP-address/CIDRVSI name can be specified as <vsi-name> or  <vpc-name>/<vsi-name>
+        Source endpoint for explanation; can be specified as a VSI name/CRN or an internal/external IP-address/CIDR;
+        VSI name can be specified as <vsi-name> or  <vpc-name>/<vsi-name>
   -src-max-port int
         Maximum source port for connection description (default 65535) -src-min-port int